Christmas

 smiled at the “Sir,” bit.
 Gary was one of the people he had

-room and they were left standing by the counter.
-Rose amused herself for
+Gary disappeared into his back room and they were left standing by the

-a while by looking at the range of new plasma screens Gary had on display
+counter.
+Rose amused herself for a while by looking at the range of new

-to replace the old viewscreen.
+could persuade The Doctor to buy one to replace the old viewscreen.

-world, Rose remembered.
+the world, Rose remembered.

 “Rickey,” The Doctor said.
 He was bored hanging around and